harveyr/SublimeSnipe/README.md

 SublimeSnipe
 ============

-This is a Sublime text plugin to execute code in your active view.
+This is a Sublime Text plugin to execute code in your active view.

 With no selection, it will execute everything in the view: